puppylinux-woof-CE/Pkg/usr/share/doc/pkg/README.md

  which-repo|wr PKG		find out which repo PKG comes from

 These options cannot be used with any other options:

  all-pkgs			list details of all packages in CURRENT repo search|s [SEARCH]		search all package info in CURRENT repo search-all|sa [SEARCH]		search all package info in ALL repos

- repo|r [REPONAME]		set repo to use, show current repo if none given repo-info|ri REPONAME		display the name, and other info of CURRENT repo repo-list|rl			list names of all available repositories repo-file-list|rfl		list all available repository files repo-update|ru [REPONAME]	update the current repo package list repo-convert|rc FILE		convert repo files to pre/post Woof format add-source			add new repo (needs repo file in ~/.packages/) update-sources			update the list of available repos repo-pkg-scope one|all		search pkgs in current repo (one), or all (all) repo-dep-scope one|all		search deps in current repo (one), or all (all) bleeding-edge no|yes		if yes, get latest pkg versions, from ANY repo recursive-dep-check no|yes	get deps recursively (yes), or not (no)
+ repo|r [REPONAME]		set repo to use, show current repo if none given repo-info|ri REPONAME		display the name, and other info of CURRENT repo repo-list|rl			list names of all available repositories repo-file-list|rfl		list all available repository files repo-update|ru [REPONAME]	update the current repo package list repo-convert|rc FILE		convert repo files to pre/post Woof format

+ add-repo 			add a third-party Ubuntu/Debian/Slackware repo rm-repo  			remove a user-installed repo add-source			add new repo (needs repo file in ~/.packages/) update-sources			update the list of available repos

+ repo-pkg-scope one|all		search pkgs in current repo (one), or all (all) repo-dep-scope one|all		search deps in current repo (one), or all (all) bleeding-edge no|yes		if yes, get latest pkg versions, from ANY repo recursive-dep-check no|yes	get deps recursively (yes), or not (no)

  dir2pet DIR			create a pet package from a directory dir2sfs DIR			create an sfs package from a directory dir2tgz DIR			create a tar.gz file from a directory